-Woods contends that the Commission improperly revoked the exemption certificates retroactive to December 2006, and that the circuit court erred by concluding that the Commission could revoke those certificates retroactively.
-Woods contends that, since the Commission did not actually enter a signed revocation order until February 5, 2007, according to the statute that order became effective for taxes arising only on and after December 31, 2007.
-Thus, Woods argues, the Commission's revocation of the certificates had no valid effect on the exemptions for
+Woods contends that the Commission improperly revoked the exemption certificates retroactively to December 2006 and that the circuit court erred by concluding that the Commission could revoke those certificates retroactively.
+Woods contends that since the Commission did not actually enter a signed revocation order until February 5, 2007, according to the statute that order became effective for taxes arising only on and after December 31, 2007.

-21 In re Dissolution of Ever Krisp Food Products Co, 307 Mich at 196.
+21 Ever Krisp, 307 Mich at 188-189, 196.

-22 In re Rite-Way Tool & Mfg Co, 333 Mich at 557.
+22 Rite-Way Tool, 333 Mich at 557.